 Jill, thanks for this amazing video, I loved it.
 In fact almost all the people think that down dog in Yoga it’s a must.
 I must practice on my dolphine supinate because I did the test and actually my right hand don’t pass the text.
 I hope due the practice of this dolphine improve my down dog..

 I love that fact that you said the shoulder is most stable in external rotation.
 That is new info for me.
 It is also interesting because as I study swimming, more specifically, freestyle it seems as though much of the action is in a slight internal rotation to catch the water and even in the recovery portion of the stroke.
-Mechanically when catching the water, the motion is to keep the elbow high when going from the catch (entry of the water), adducted flexion of the shoulder to the pull where the shoulder becomes abducted, and the press, continuing the… Read more »
+Mechanically when catching the water, the motion is to keep the elbow high when going from the catch (entry of the water), adducted flexion of the shoulder to the pull where the shoulder becomes abducted, and the press, continuing the shoulder into extension with adduction.
+The internal rotation occurs even in the recovery phase above the water to keep from swinging arms and taking the body off balance.
+If I focus on protracting the shoulder, it seems as though I can get the movement with out as much internal rotation of the arm.
+I wonder why more swimmers don’t have shoulder issues.

 I cannot express how grateful I am to have learned this test and subsequent dolphin supinate pose.
 It will not only change how I work with my athletes tremendously but also how I warm up my own shoulder joints.
 It is an amazing warm-up and educational pose for the body before advancing to the more advanced Downward Facing Dog.
 Thank you!